dbarneche/2014-10-31-USyd/lessons/10-functions/index.md

 ![plot of chunk with_trend_lines_function_throwaway](figure/with_trend_lines_function_throwaway.png)

-One of the nice things about this sort of approach is that we've not really specified *how* things have happened.
+One of the nice things about this sort of approach is that we've not really specified *how* things have happened when we call the function.
 So we're free to swap out the details.

 ```r